18F/handbook/_pages/software-tools/trello.md

 - Want to create a bunch of similar cards easily?
 Make one "template" card and label it clearly.
 When you want to make a new one, copy that card to the appropriate location.
 Want to do it quickly?
 See the "Shortcuts for Trello" Chrome extensions tip below.

+- If you are getting a CloudLock warning email referring to Trello, you can remove Trello from your [apps with access to your Google account](https://myaccount.google.com/permissions) to stop them.

 ### Chrome extensions

 [GSA OCSIO-approved Chrome extensions](https://docs.google.com/spreadsheets/d/178_jEmJgfjbIF4GCKPn0iSPrln-4B3AWBSxq3ivnW4Y/pub) can dramatically increase the usability and functionality of Trello.